What is an Account Takeover?

 All account takeovers involve a bad actor gaining unauthorized access to private business or customer information.
 However, there are various tactics that fraudsters use.
 Here are some of the most common account takeover scenarios:

-- Data breaches: Data breaches occur when fraudsters break down data protections to steal confidential information on a large scale.
-Data breaches are the primary origin for data used in account takeover attacks.
+- Data Breaches: Data breaches occur when fraudsters break down data protections to steal confidential information on a large scale.
+Data breaches are the primary origin of data used in account takeover attacks.

 - Credential Stuffing: Fraudsters use automated tools to test previously compromised credentials to see if they have been reused on other sites.
 This is a precursor for ATO, and is viewed as the scouting or harvesting stage of the attack.

 - Man-in-the-Middle: Man-in-the-middle attacks occur when a fraudster gains access to private information as it is sent online.
 Information is typically intercepted through an unsecured network such as public wifi.

 - Social Engineering: Fraudsters will send an email or an SMS message to a customer and pretend to be from a reputable source, like an Ecommerce company.
 The fraudster will ask the customer for private information in order to trick a victim into disclosing personal details.
 This strategy may also be executed over the phone by individuals masquerading as tech support for a service the victim may have requested previously.

 Not only are there many possible account takeover scenarios, but the biggest concern is the growing automation of ATO attacks.
 With the use of bots, fraudsters are able to initiate account takeover attacks on a vast scale, compromising customer and company data, dollars, and credibility.
 From large data breaches to voice scams, it’s crucial for companies to identify potential account takeover scenarios in order to combat them.

 There are several key methods to fight back against account takeover attacks: